What’s new this sale?

 Tennis shoes or shoes if they are very worn and dirty.
 Please wash all tennis shoes before consigning.

 Donate All is a wonderful thing for you, for the sale, and for the charities we support.
-You agree to donate all your items which do not sell by 2pm on Saturday (end of sale).
+You agree to donate all your items that do not sell by 2 pm on Saturday (end of sale).
 The items are all given to TEAM to sell at Dollar Dash which happens on Saturday and Sunday after our sale is over.
 TEAM sells these items to earn money to buy food for their pantry and assist clients in other ways.

 If you agree to donate all, you can skip the lines at receiving and our volunteers will take all your items first.
-You will receive a $5 coupon to use at the sale and you can shop before all the other consignors on Thursday at 2 pm!
+Donate ALL consignors who have their checks mailed will also receive a $5 coupon to be used at the next sale.

 ***WE DO allow you to use tags you may have printed from previous sales.
 This is OK!!